 How to Compress PDF Files in Java

-PDF documents are commonly used for storing and sharing documents, but they can often be quite large in PDF file size.
+PDF documents are commonly used for storing and sharing information, but they can often be quite large in file size.
 This can be a problem when trying to share or upload PDF documents, as well as for storage.
 To address this issue, it is possible to compress and save PDF files using IronPDF, a Java PDF Library.
 Compressing a PDF document reduces its size by removing unnecessary elements or objects, such as embedded fonts and images.

 In this article, we will explore the IronPDF library to compress PDF files in Java.
 We will also provide a code sample to help you understand the import process and implement it in your own projects.